explodinglabs/iko/README.md

 # Minimigrate

-This is Sqitch's migration image with some templates and aliases built in to make life easier.
+Minimigrate is a **database migration tool** to make life easier.
+Technically it's a Sqitch migration image with some templates and aliases built in.

 ## Usage